chapter four

 • Making Illegal states impossible to represent

-Rather than a big bang “here’s what data-oriented design is,” we’re going to use this chapter to walk through designing a small feature in all of its chaotic glory.
-Data oriented design is quite a bit like all design processes: iterative and messy.
+We’re going to use this chapter to walk through designing a small feature in all of its chaotic glory.
+Data oriented design is like all design processes: iterative and messy.
 We’ll make plenty of missteps, hit lots of dead ends, and have to do more than a few total resets.
-We’ll walk through all those messy bits here because, well, firstly, we’d do them in real life, too (at least when I’m the one doing design).
-However, beyond that, we walk through all the “wrong” parts so that we can train ourselves to become sensitive to what “wrong” feels like and the symptoms it causes in the code.
+We’ll walk through all those messy bits here because we’d do them in real life, too (at least when I’m doing it).
+However, beyond that, we walk through all the “wrong” parts so that we can train ourselves to become sensitive to the friction that “wrong” causes in the code.
 Once we can put a finger on why something is wrong, making it right is much easier.

 4.1 Starting from Requirements